Bachelor of Human Services

 Eligible Students: Students must have completed, or be within one semester of, an Associate of Applied Science degree in Human Services or an equivalent major from an accredited institution recognized by the University of Alaska Anchorage prior to being admitted as a full Bachelor of Human Services major.

-- Complete the Baccalaureate Degree requirements (described in the UAA Course Catalog)
+- Satisfy the admission requirements for Baccalaureate Degree Programs (described in the UAA Course Catalog).

 - Apply for admission to the BHS through UAOnline.